Tayger84/Tayger84/README.md

-- 👋 Hello, I’m Josef Duris (**Josef Ďuriš** in czech language)
+  # 👋 Hello, I’m Josef Duris (Josef Ďuriš in czech language)

+##  🚀 **Junior Python Developer | Django Enthusiast | Learning Every Day**

-- 👀 I am passionate about programming in Python.
-What does coding mean to me?
-It feels a lot like writing a story, especially when working with objects.
-I’m always amazed when I discover a new way to use a command on Codewars or in code written by an experienced programmer.
-My goal is to reach their level and become a senior developer.
+- 👀 Welcome to my GitHub profile!
+Coding to me feels a lot like writing a story, especially when working with objects.
+It's a creative process where every line of code contributes to building something meaningful.
+I’m always amazed when I discover a new way to use a command on Codewars or in code written by experienced developers.
+My goal is to reach that level of expertise and eventually become a senior developer, mastering the craft of software development.

-- 🌱  I’m currently learning **Python** and other web technologies like **JavaScript**, **HTML**, and **CSS**, as well as frameworks like **Django** and **Bootstrap**, etc. I also have some experience from more than ten years ago, when I created webpages using HTML, CSS, and PHP.
+     ### **I'm currently focused on building my skills in Python and Django, creating clean, scalable, and efficient web applications.
+I love learning new things and am always looking for opportunities to grow as a developer.**

+  #  🛠️ **Skills & Technologies**
+- Languages: ***Python, JavaScript, HTML and CSS***
+- Frameworks: **Django** (intermediate), basic experience with **JavaScript** in web development
+- Object-Oriented Programming (OOP): Studying and using **OOP principles in Python **for building small projects, including simple games
+- Version Control: **Git ** (beginner, improving with every project)
+- Problem-Solving: Regularly solving coding challenges on Codewars and handling issues in **small Django web apps**
+- Learning: **Actively participating in Full-Stack Web Development courses on Udemy, focused on Python, Django, and JavaScript**

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...